 Highly selective, around 20 joint MPA/MAIR students begin each year.
 The joint program allows students to participate in two semesters away from campus (summer and fall of their second year) if they desire.

 Participation in a professional internship is a required part of your MAIR program.
 At least one IR Career Track course must be an internship relevant to your program of study.

 There are several ways to structure your joint degree program.
 Your particular plan will vary based on your curricular interests and desire to study abroad or off-campus.

-View the MPA/MAIR Curriculum.
+View the MPA/IR Curriculum.

 Visit the Admissions section for application requirements and deadlines, cost to attend, and financial aid.